124

 16 weeks (semester)

-The Arts & Sciences Department designed the Christian Thought in the Humanities program to provide students with a degree that deepens their understanding of God and broadens their understanding of humanity.
+The CTH degree is designed to integrate wisdom and beauty across disciplines to help students gain a deeper understanding of the truth and goodness of the Triune God.
 The major takes advantage of the disciplines already part of the Arts & Sciences core curriculum while offering students the opportunity to dig deeper into courses that help them see the world, its cultures, its societies and its people according to the light of Scripture.

-The program, also with specializations in Literature, Rhetoric & Writing and History, prepares students to move into humanities graduate degree programs after graduation as well as serve as teachers in Christian schools, classical schools and homeschool environments.
+The program, with specialization offerings in Literature, Rhetoric & Writing, History and Political Science, prepares students to move into humanities graduate degree programs after graduation as well as serve as teachers in Christian schools, classical schools and homeschool environments.
 The end of all education is to know God through the study of his creation.
 This program was created to give students that kind of education.

 View the Academic Catalog for the complete curriculum plan, course descriptions and complete program details.